 Off-line mechanical cleaning is especially useful where fouling problems exist and are too severe to be handled by any of the other methods.
 Obviously, the tool selected has to be the most appropriate for removing a particular type of deposit.
-Moulded plastic cleaners (pigs) are quite popular for some light silt applications.
+Molded plastic cleaners (pigs) are quite popular for some light silt applications.
 Brushes can also be used to remove these soft deposits as well as some microbiological deposits.
 Brushes are also useful for cleaning tubes with enhanced surfaces (e.g. spirally indented or finned); or those tubes with thin wall metal inserts or epoxy type coatings.

 With harder types of deposit, metal cleaners of various designs have been developed, often with a particular deposit in mind.
-Figure 1.0, Conco Type C3S Tube Cleaner and Figure 2.0, Conco Type C4S Tube Cleaner show some of the current versions of mechanical cleaners with spring-loaded blades.
+Figure 1.0, the Type C3S Tube Cleaner and Figure 2.0, the Type C4S Tube Cleaner show some of the current versions of mechanical cleaners with spring-loaded blades.

-The blades are mounted on a spindle, at one end of the spindle is a serrated rubber or plastic disk that allows a jet of water to propel the cleaners through a tube with greater hydraulic efficiency.
-The water is directed to the tube being cleaned by a water gun, see Figure 3.0, Conco Water Gun.
+The blades are mounted on a spindle, a serrated plastic disk being placed at one end of the spindle to allow a jet of water to propel the cleaners through a tube with greater hydraulic efficiency.
+The water is directed to the tube being cleaned by a water gun, shown in Figure 3.0, Water Gun.
 The water is delivered by a pump operating at 300 psig (2.07 MPa).
 Since the pump is usually mounted on a wheeled base plate, the system can be conveniently moved from unit to unit within a plant or even moved to another plant.
-See Figure 4.0, Conco Portable Booster Pump.
+See Figure 4.0, Portable Booster Pump.

-Another advantage of using water for tube cleaner propulsion is that the material removed can be collected in a plastic container for later drying, then weighing to establish the deposit density (g/m^2) and followed in many cases by X-ray fluorescent analysis of the deposit cake.
+Another advantage of using water for tube cleaner propulsion is that the material removed can be collected in a plastic container for later drying, then weighing to establish the deposit density (g/m2) and followed in many cases by X-ray fluorescent analysis of the deposit cake.

-A water pressure of 300 psig (2.07 MPa) is very effective for propelling the cleaning tools through the tubes, preventing their exit velocity from rising above a safe level.
+A water pressure of 300 psig (2.07 MPa) is very effective for propelling the cleaning tools through the tubes, while also preventing their exit velocity from rising above a safe level.
 Some other cleaning systems use air or a mixture of air and water to propel the cleaner, but air pressure is compressible and dangerous to use.